xmlking/spectacular/docs/hasura.md

 # To apply all the Migrations present in the `migrations/` directory and the Metadata present in the `metadata/` directory on a new, "fresh",
 # instance of the Hasura Server at http://another-server-instance.hasura.app:
-hasura deploy --endpoint https://twirbianfvhmxhqfjtvi.hasura.us-east-1.nhost.run  --admin-secret <admin-secret>
+hasura deploy --endpoint https://twirbianfvhmxhqfjtvi.hasura.us-east-1.nhost.run  --admin-secret <HASURA_GRAPHQL_ADMIN_SECRET>
 # To apply only apply metadata
-hasura metadata apply --endpoint https://twirbianfvhmxhqfjtvi.hasura.us-east-1.nhost.run  --admin-secret <admin-secret>
+hasura metadata apply --endpoint https://twirbianfvhmxhqfjtvi.hasura.us-east-1.nhost.run  --admin-secret <HASURA_GRAPHQL_ADMIN_SECRET>
 # NOTE:
 # if you get error: "permission denied to create extension \"hstore\"", Run `create extension hstore;` in hasura console
 # if you get error: "must be owner of extension hstore",  Run `alter role nhost_hasura with superuser;` in hasura console